 Notification must be submitted to council for the following types of businesses:

-- retail food outlets
+- takeaway outlets

-- food stall holders at special events
+- food stalls at periodic or one-off events

 - mobile food outlets

-- school canteens
+- school and sporting facility canteens